mariodavid/mariodavid.github.io/_posts/2019-12-13-lessons-from-creating-a-CUBA-addon.md

 With extension of the interface there were some problems, because of how internally the dependency injection mechanism works in the web module of a CUBA application.

-One learning that I had here is that although CUBA creates an almost perfect imagination that Spring is taking care of the Depenency Injection on the _web_ module as in fact it does in the _core_ module, this is not entirely true.
+One learning that I had here is that although CUBA creates an almost perfect imagination that Spring is taking care of the Depenency Injection on the _web_ module as it does in the _core_ module, this is not entirely true.

 At least for the Controller classes CUBA itself has taken over the DI mechanism.
 Form the API layer it is still the same - you just declare a dependency via <code>@Inject</code> and magically the correct insance appears in the controller.